Separation and divorce are never easy, especially when there are children involved. That’s where parenting agreements come in.

 You don’t have to figure it out yourself or hire an expensive family lawyer to do the job for you.
 A mediator can help you and your ex work through your differences and come to a mutually agreeable conclusion.

-Mediation can help you to come to an agreement regarding the care of your children and how to move forward with a Parenting Plan or draft Parenting Orders to file in the Family Court by agreement.
+Family mediation can help you to come to an agreement regarding the care of your children and how to move forward with a Parenting Plan or draft Parenting Orders to file in the Family Court by agreement.